Our Ultimate Challenge

 Sir Ranulph Fiennes has climbed the Eiger and Mount Everest.
 He's crossed both Poles on foot.
 He's been a member of the SAS and fought a bloody guerrilla war in Oman.
 And yet he confesses that his fear of heights is so great that he'd rather send his wife up a ladder to clean the gutters than do it himself.

+In Fear, the world's greatest explorer delves into his own experiences and those of others to try and explain what fear is, and how we feel it.
 With an enthralling combination of story-telling, research and personal accounts of his own struggles to overcome fear, Sir Ranulph Fiennes sheds new light on one of humanity's strongest emotions.

 Sir Ranulph Fiennes was the first man to reach both poles by surface travel and the first to cross the Antarctic Continent unsupported.
 In the 1960s he was removed from the SAS Regiment for misuse of explosives but, joining the army of the Sultan of Oman, received that country's Bravery Medal on active service in 1971.
 He is the only person yet to have been awarded two clasps to the Polar medal for both Antarctic and the Arctic regions.
 Fiennes has led over 30 expeditions including the first polar circumnavigation of the Earth, and in 2003 he ran seven marathons in seven days on seven continents in aid of the British Heart Foundation.